Who is the Ombud?

-The Ombudsman is an independent officer of the Legislative Assembly who investigates complaints from the public about New Brunswick government services.
-Charles Murray has been New Brunswick’s Ombudsman since 2013.
-Ombudsman offices are present throughout the Canadian provinces and their services are free.
+The Ombud is an independent officer of the Legislative Assembly who investigates complaints from the public about New Brunswick government services.
+Charles Murray has been New Brunswick’s Ombud since 2013.
+Ombud offices are present throughout the Canadian provinces and their services are free.

-Charles Murray was sworn in Ombudsman of New Brunswick on July 3, 2013 for a seven-year term.
-He is the seventh person to serve as Ombudsman for the province of New Brunswick since the establishment of the Office in 1967.
+Charles Murray was sworn in Ombud of New Brunswick on July 3, 2013 for a seven-year term.
+He is the seventh person to serve as Ombud for the province of New Brunswick since the establishment of the Office in 1967.

 Charles is a graduate of Queen’s University in Kingston, ON, and Dalhousie Law School in Halifax, NS.